awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

-# Export data streams to the AWS cloud \(CLI\)<a name="stream-manager-cli"></a>
+# Export data streams to the AWS Cloud \(CLI\)<a name="stream-manager-cli"></a>

-This tutorial shows you how to use the AWS CLI to create and deploy an AWS IoT Greengrass group with stream manager enabled\.
+This tutorial shows you how to use the AWS CLI to configure and deploy an AWS IoT Greengrass group with stream manager enabled\.
 The group contains a user\-defined Lambda function that writes to a stream in stream manager, which is then exported automatically to the AWS Cloud\.

-## <a name="w51aac25c28b6"></a>
+## <a name="w64aac25c30b6"></a>

 Stream manager makes ingesting, processing, and exporting high\-volume data streams easier and more reliable\.
 In this tutorial, you create a `TransferStream` Lambda function that consumes IoT data\.
 The Lambda function uses the AWS IoT Greengrass Core SDK to create a stream in stream manager and then read and write to it\.
 Stream manager then exports the stream to Kinesis Data Streams\.
 The following diagram shows this workflow\.

 ![\[Diagram of the stream management workflow.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/stream-manager-scenario.png)

 The focus of this tutorial is to show how user\-defined Lambda functions use the `StreamManagerClient` object in the AWS IoT Greengrass Core SDK to interact with stream manager\.
-For simplicity, the Lambda function that you create for this tutorial generates simulated device data\.
+For simplicity, the Python Lambda function that you create for this tutorial generates simulated device data\.

-When you use the AWS IoT Greengrass API \(in this tutorial, Greengrass CLI commands\) to create a group, stream manager is disabled by default\.
+When you use the AWS IoT Greengrass API, which includes the Greengrass commands in the AWS CLI, to create a group, stream manager is disabled by default\.
 To enable stream manager on your core, you [create a function definition version](#stream-manager-cli-create-function-definition) that includes the system `GGStreamManager` Lambda function and a group version that references the new function definition version\.
 Then you deploy the group\.

 ## Prerequisites<a name="stream-manager-cli-prerequisites"></a>